photoprism/photoprism-docs/docs/developer-guide/library/importing.md

 As PhotoPrism is a complete photo management solution, it is not only possible to index existing images, but also to add / upload new files to a photo collection or delete existing photos to save storage.

-There has been a debate on whether PhotoPrism should be responsible for file naming, see [Support Photos In Place on Hard Drive #41](https://github.com/photoprism/photoprism/issues/41) and [[Concerns]].
+There has been a debate on whether PhotoPrism should be responsible for file naming, see [Support Photos In Place on Hard Drive #41](https://github.com/photoprism/photoprism/issues/41).
 As soon as you want the software to create new files or merge photo libraries from different devices, there is no other way.
 Therefore we're going to implement a read-only mode for those who want to use it as a gallery with reduced functionality, see [Read-only mode #56](https://github.com/photoprism/photoprism/issues/56).

 ## Post Processing / Keyboard Shortcuts ##